tomjoht/simplifying-complexity/_docs/ensuring-information-harmony-in-the-larger-documentation-landscape.md

 Arbesman says that it's not uncommon for unexpected interactions to result when these systems (which no single individual understands) interoperate.
 When this happens, there's a high risk of massive failure that few can solve.
 As an example, Arbesman describes a day in 2015 when both the United Airlines grounded its planes and the New York Stock Exchange halted trading, both due to separate computer glitches that were thought to be related.
 Arbesman later explores the value that generalists bring, and how necessary it can be for an individual to have several areas of expertise.

-From a documentation point of view, I'm concerned about solving the issue of content interoperability, that is, finding a way to ensure content harmony within a vast system of information, especially when engineers act as contributing authors (as if often the case with developer portals).
+From a documentation point of view, I want to solve the issue of content interoperability, that is, finding a way to ensure content harmony within a vast system of information, especially when engineers act as contributing authors (as is often the case with developer portals).
 When the expert wants to contribute a topic, how can we look into our documentation landscape and know what else has been said about that topic?
 What other topics does this new topic affect?
 How can we know if the new topic will contradict, overlap, or otherwise influence these other topics?

 You can be sure that readers bounce from topic to topic, landing on search results that list all pages with the common keyword the user searched for (from docs to blog to forum and more).
 For example, suppose a user searches for "MediaSession," and the results return topics from 6 different areas of the site.
 What is the user's experience in navigating all of this [potentially conflicting] information?